 Before authorizing repairs, get a written estimate for parts and labor.
 Tell the shop to get your permission before making additional repairs.
 If you want the old parts back, you must ask for them before any work is started.
 The shop is required by law to return the parts to you only if you have requested them before the work is done.
 Ensure notification about additional costs, by having the service manager write a request on the bottom of the repair order.
 Give phone numbers where you can be reached.
 Before you leave, be sure you understand all shop policies regarding labor rates, guarantees, and acceptable methods of payment.

-When you pick up your car, ask the service manager to explain all work completed and all replacements made.
-If you don't understand, ask follow-up questions until you do.
-Also, ask that any major new parts that have been installed be pointed out to you, if possible.
-If the shop guarantees its work, get the guarantee in writing.
-Be sure that your bill itemizes the repairs so if a problem occurs later, you can prove that the item in question is covered by the guarantee.
+When you pick up your car, get an explanation of all work completed and get all guarantees in writing.
+Ask that any major new parts that have been installed be pointed out to you, if possible.
+Your repair bill should be itemized so if a problem occurs later, you can prove the item is covered by the guarantee.

 If you should have any problems, file a complaint through your BBB, or contact The BBB of Auto Repair at 8 0 0 - 9 5 2 - 5 2 1 0, or reach them on their website atw w w. s m o g c h e c k. c a. g o v .
 Updated 07/19/05